eProsima/Fast-DDS-docs/docs/notes.rst

 * Fix for v1.8.1 not building with -DBUILD_JAVA=ON
 * Fix for GAP messages not being sent in some cases
 * `fastrtps.repos` file was updated
-* Documentation for building with colcon was added
+* Documentation for building with Colcon was added

 **Note:** If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL files using *fastrtpsgen*